MENU

 Biography

-Kora is the Principal Investigator for the At-Risk Youth Study (ARYS) which is a longitudinal cohort study of >1,000 street-involved youth who use drugs in Vancouver.
-The cohort began in 2005 and is funded by the Canadian Institutes of Health Research and the US National Institutes for Health Research.
+Dr. Kora DeBeck is a Professor in the School of Public Policy at Simon Fraser University, a CIHR Applied Public Health Chair and a Dorothy Killam Fellow.
+She is also a Research Scientist with the BC Centre on Substance Use and the Principal Investigator for the At-Risk Youth Study (ARYS) -a longitudinal cohort of >1,200 street-involved youth who use drugs in Vancouver.
+The cohort began in 2005 and is funded by the Canadian Institutes of Health Research and US National Institutes for Health Research.
 ARYS aims to explore the individual, social, economic, and environmental factors that influence the health and well-being of street-involved children, youth, and young adults in Vancouver.

-Prior to joining the School of Public Policy in 2013, Kora was a CIHR funded post-doctoral fellow with the Division of AIDS in the Department of Medicine at UBC and the Centre for Public Health and Human Rights at Johns Hopkins Bloomberg School of Public Health.
-She holds a PhD in Interdisciplinary Studies from UBC (2010) and is an SFU MPP alumni (2006).
+DeBeck’s training included a post-doctoral fellow with the Division of AIDS in the Department of Medicine at UBC and the Centre for Public Health and Human Rights at Johns Hopkins Bloomberg School of Public Health (2012), PhD in Interdisciplinary Studies at UBC (2010), Masters in Public Policy at SFU (2006), and BA (honours) in Political Science at McGill University (2002).

 Research Interests